James Lorimer Ilsley: Early life

 He was born in Somerset, Nova Scotia, the son of Randel Ilsley and Catherine Caldwell.
-Ilsley was educated at Acadia University and Dalhousie University and was admitted to the Nova Scotia bar in 1916.
+Ilsley was educated at Acadia University where he served as Editor-In-Chief of the university newspaper The Athenaeum.
+He then attended Dalhousie University and was admitted to the Nova Scotia bar in 1916.
 In 1919, he married Evelyn Smith.
-Ilsley practised law in Yarmouth and Halifax, Nova Scotia until he was elected to the House of Commons of Canada as a Liberal in the 1926 election.
-He survived the 1930 election that sent the Liberals into Opposition.
+Ilsley then practised law in Yarmouth and Halifax, Nova Scotia until 1926.